 The point of a tip credit is for employees’ combined minimum cash wage and tips to be more than the regular minimum wage.

 If an employee’s tipped minimum wage and tips are not enough to reach the minimum wage, you must make up the difference.

-Need an easier way to run payroll for tipped, non-tipped employees, or both?
+Need an easier way to run payroll for tipped employees, non-tipped employees, or both?
 With Patriot’s payroll, you can add tips to each employee’s paycheck and withhold taxes with ease.
-Start your self-guided demo now!
+Start your free trial now!

 This article has been updated from its original publication date of September 4, 2019.This is not intended as legal advice; for more information, please click here.